Category: Job Description

 Disclosure: Furnishing this information is voluntary.
 When you submit the form, you are indicating your voluntary consent for NIST to use of the information you submit for the purpose stated.

-This position is part of the National Institute of Standards (NIST) Professional Research Experience (PREP) program in support of microwave impedance measurements.
+This position is part of the National Institute of Standards (NIST) Professional Research Experience (PREP) program.
+National Institute of Standards (NIST) Professional Research Experience (PREP) program invites applicants in support of research in material flammability testing and modeling.
 NIST recognizes that its research staff may wish to collaborate with researchers at academic institutions on specific projects of mutual interest, thus requires that such institutions must be the recipient of a PREP award.
 The PREP program requires staff from a wide range of backgrounds to work on scientific research in many areas.
 Employees in this position will perform technical work that underpins the scientific research of the collaboration.

 The work will entail: